Applying for a Foreign Domestic Worker (FDW) Work Permit

 Applying for – and managing – a foreign domestic helper’s work permit is a relatively straightforward process, with many steps doable online.
 Fortunately, the Ministry of Manpower (MOM) provides all required information on its website where you can also submit applications and contract terminations.

 Work permit applications can be made by either the employer or the employer’s appointed employment agency.
 Applying yourself can save you time and money.

-It costs S$60 to apply for a foreign domestic worker’s work permit ($30 when submitting an application and $30 on collection).
+It costs S$70 ($35 when submitting an application and $35 on collection) to apply for a FDW’s work permit.
 The online route is the fastest option – especially if you already have a SingPass – as your application can be processed within a day, while manual submissions take around seven working days.

 Before applying, make sure you have important documents at hand.
-You will need the passport details of your foreign domestic worker, as well as your personal particulars – including your income details.
-You also need written consent from the domestic worker that she agrees to be employed by you.
+You will need the passport details of your FDW, as well as your personal particulars – including your income details.
+You also need written consent from the domestic helper that she agrees to be employed by you.
 This can be in the form of a signed employment contract.

-Once granted, you need to print the initial approval letter and send a copy to your domestic worker so that she can enter Singapore.
+Once granted, you need to print the initial approval letter and send a copy to your domestic helper so that she can enter Singapore.

 Note that there are a number of schemes you can apply under, depending on the marital status, income status and age of the prime applicant.